 Frequently Asked Questions

 - The fellowship is open to undergraduate, master’s, and doctoral students and can fund research projects spanning multiple years.
-High school seniors planning to attend USU may also apply.

 - Atmospheric measurements, including measurements of meteorological parameters and pollutant concentrations at sites around the Uinta Basin.
 You can see data from some of our sites at our real-time air quality data website.